mvonballmo/Assessment/dev-notes.md

 - ~~Show historical prices~~
 - ~~Store price~~
 - ~~Purge prices older than 120 days~~
-- Clean up style/formatting
+- ~~Clean up style/formatting~~
 - Add tests for purging and retrieval
-- Create API instead of using SSR
+- Change API to REST instead of using and access with reactive client
-- Generate React client to query API

 # Developer Notes